ddj231/react-native-highlightr/README.md

 # react-native-code-editor

-a code editor component for react native
+a code editor component for react native -- this component is a wrapper of Highlightr

 ## Installation